chippr-robotics/chippr-geth/docs/core/evmc.md

 These tests run exclusively via Github Actions, configured at `.github/workflows/evmc.yml`.

-While chippr-geth supports highly granular EIP/ECIP/xIP chain feature configuration (ie fork feature configs), EVMC does not.
+While chipprgeth supports highly granular EIP/ECIP/xIP chain feature configuration (ie fork feature configs), EVMC does not.
 EVMC only supports the Fork configurations supported by ethereum/go-ethereum (eg. Byzantium, Constantinople, &c).
-Thus, the implementation at chippr-geth of EVMC requires a somewhat arbitrary mapping of granular features as keys toggling entire Ethereum fork configurations.
+Thus, the implementation at chipprgeth of EVMC requires a somewhat arbitrary mapping of granular features as keys toggling entire Ethereum fork configurations.

 The following code snippet, taken from `./core/vm/evmc.go`, handles this translation.